tendermint/fundraising/README.md

 The fundraising module is built using Cosmos SDK and Tendermint and created with [Starport](https://github.com/tendermint/starport).

-⚠ **The fundraising module PoC is in active development - see "main" branch for the latest version** ⚠
+- see the [main](https://github.com/tendermint/fundraising/tree/main) branch for the latest
+- see [releases](https://github.com/tendermint/fundraising/releases) for the latest release

 ## Dependencies